 A New Take On the Art of Conversation

-With the influence of shock jocks, and rabid political talk show hosts, it can seem that conversation has become a take-no-prisoners sport, where the first person to take a breath loses.
+With the influence of shock jocks, rabid political talk show hosts, and warring politicians, it can seem that conversation has become a take-no-prisoners sport, where the first person to take a breath loses.

 Q: What’s a spiritual person to do?
 Is there a way that we can sanely engage in intelligent conversation that can include differing views without resorting to hostility?

 It’s folly to think that you can engage in a discussion with angry people and not become angry yourself.

 Q: So, when do you engage people and when do you not?

 The point is not to try to engage people, because then you’re trying to hook them into your belief system.
 That’s all any of it is ultimately?—?belief systems.
 Just speak about your experience and your thoughts on your experience.
 Let it go at that.
 Don’t engage, don’t continue.
 By doing so, you stop your own growth, because you become hooked into proving your belief.

 Q: Explain, please.